greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 </p>

 WITH ( storage\_parameter=value )
 :   The `WITH` clause specifies optional storage parameters for a table or index; see [Storage Parameters](#storage_parameters) below for details.
-For backward-compatibility the `WITH` clause for a table can also include `OIDS=FALSE` to specify that rows of the new table should not contain OIDs (object identifiers), `OIDS=TRUE. is no longer supported.
+For backward-compatibility the `WITH` clause for a table can also include `OIDS=FALSE` to specify that rows of the new table should not contain OIDs (object identifiers), `OIDS=TRUE`. is no longer supported.

 ON COMMIT
 :   You can control the behavior of temporary tables at the end of a transaction block using `ON COMMIT`.
 The three options are: